SvenTastic1/WordSearch/README.md

 a d r i q
 b n a a n
 b o l k d
-a h f l s
+a h f l s    (shown as a grid in raw file)

 number of rows?: 4
 number of columns?: 5